162nd Attack Squadron: BRAC 2005 and closeout of F-16 operations

 Just prior to the squadron closing out Viper operations, on 22 April 2010 the squadron had a more well received deployment in Hungary.
 The fifteen-day deployment allowed USAF F-16s to fly with Hungarian Air Force Saab JAS 39 Gripens, MiG-29s and the Mi-24s.
 The American pilots and Hungarian AF pilots had the opportunity to engage in various air-to-air scenarios.

-For the 162nd FS the final sortie was on 30 July 2010.
-To celebrate the squadron's history, F-16C #86-0364 was painted up in special markings and incorporated some markings from the famous Second World War P-51 Mustang 'Old Crow'.
+For the 162nd the final sortie was on 30 July 2010.
+To celebrate the squadron's history, F-16C #86-0364 was painted up in special markings and incorporated some markings from the famous Second World War P-51 Mustang Old Crow.
 On the last flight four of the most senior pilots in the squadron with the most hours in the F-16 flew.
 The four pilots had a combined 100 years in fighters and topped out at 15,920 hours in fighters with 12,380 of those hours in the Viper.
 Although the last sortie had been a few months earlier, the last American aircraft departed Springfield on 20 September 2010.
-This ended the manned flying mission of the 162nd FS.
-The Dutch detachment was scheduled to return to Tucson AGB, Arizona by January 2011.
-Instead they pulled out early and were gone from Springfield by 15 November 2010 when the last Dutch F-16 departed.

 Reconnaissance mission

 On 7 May 2010 the DoD and the Air Force decided to assign the 178th a new mission as a ground control station for the General Atomics MQ-1 Predator and an extension of the intelligence analysis mission from the National Air and Space Intelligence Center.

 Conversion to the MQ-1 began in 2010.
 The mission is under the control of the Air Combat Command.
 Pilots based in Springfield can fly MQ-1s on the other side of the world in Iraq or Afghanistan.
-A second component works under the National Air and Space Intelligence Center (NASIC).
+A second component works under the National Air and Space Intelligence Center.

-The 178th Operations Group was re-designated as the 178th Reconnaissance Group and consists of the 162nd Attack Squadron and the 178th Operational Support Squadron with 131 traditional and 81 full-time personnel.
-The 178th maintenance group was re-designated as the 178th Intelligence Group with the Air Force ISR Agency (AFISRA) as the gaining major command and consists of four intelligence squadrons: geospatial intelligence (GEOINT) squadron, space analysis squadron, cyberspace analysis squadron and a foreign military exploitation (FME) squadron.
-The 178 IG has 175 traditional Guardsmen and 124 full-time personnel assigned.
+The 178th Operations Group was redesignated as the 178th Reconnaissance Group and consists of the 162nd Attack Squadron and the 178th Operational Support Squadron with 131 traditional and 81 full-time personnel.